Secondary Social Studies

 - High School Elective: Sociology

-The DESK Standards define the essential skills and knowledge for each of the social studies courses.
+The DESK Standards identify the essential skills and knowledge for each of the social studies courses.
 They are the focus of instruction and learning in Davis School District history and social science classrooms.

-Priority Standards identify the essential skills for each course.
+Priority Standards clearly define the essential skills for each course.
 These skills are taught and practiced through the study of the course content identified in the Utah State Board of Education Social Studies Standards.